 The bitter principle in the radicchio is lactucopicrin (intybin), a sesquiterpene lactone.
 Lactucopicrin is a potent anti-malarial agent and has a sedative and analgesic (painkiller) effect.

-Its leaves are an excellent source of phenolic flavonoid antioxidants such as zea-xanthin, and lutein.
+Its leaves are an excellent source of phenolic flavonoid antioxidants such as zeaxanthin, and lutein.
 100 grams leaves provide 8832 µg of these pigments.
-Zea-xanthin is a xanthophyll category of flavonoid carotenoid (yellow pigment) which concentrates mainly in the central part of retina in humans.
+Zeaxanthin is a xanthophyll category of flavonoid carotenoid (yellow pigment) which concentrates mainly in the central part of the retina in humans.
 Together with lutein, it helps protect eyes from age-related macular disease (ARMD) by filtering harmful ultra-violet rays.

 Fresh leaves hold moderate amounts of essential B-complex groups of vitamins such as folic acid, pantothenic acid (vitamin B5), pyridoxine (vitamin B6) and thiamin (vitamin B1), niacin (B3).
 These vitamins are essential in the sense that human body requires them from external sources to replenish and required for fat, protein and carbohydrate metabolism.

-Fresh radicchio is one of the excellent sources of vitamin K. 100 g provides about 255.2 µg or 212% of daily-recommended values.
-Vitamin K has a potential role in bone health by promoting osteotrophic (bone formation and strengthening) activity.
-Further, adequate vitamin-K levels in the diet help limiting neuronal damage in the brain.
-It thus, has established role in the treatment of patients suffering from Alzheimer's disease.
+Fresh radicchio is one of the excellent sources of vitamin-K. 100 g provides about 255.2 µg or 212% of daily recommended values.
+Vitamin K has a potential role in bone health by promoting osteoblastic (bone formation and strengthening) activity.
+Further, sufficient vitamin-K levels in the diet help limiting neuronal damage in the brain.
+It thus has an established role in the treatment of patients who have Alzheimer's disease.

-Further, it is also a moderate sources of minerals like manganese, copper, iron, zinc, and potassium.
+Further, it is also a modest source of minerals like manganese, copper, iron, zinc, and potassium.
 Manganese is used as a co-factor for the antioxidant enzyme, superoxide dismutase.
 Potassium is an important intracellular electrolyte helps counter the hypertension effects of sodium.

-If you grow in your home garden, ensure its edible head is blanched appropriately before harvesting (as in endives).
+If you grow one in the home garden, ensure its edible head is blanched appropriately before harvesting (as in endives).
 In some parts, forced second growth (heads) are harvested, while its green, bitter, first heads discarded.
-To harvest, cut its round compact head off the root and trim away all its outer copper-green leaves, just as in cabbage.
+To harvest, cut its compact round head off the root and trim away all its outer copper-green leaves, just as in cabbage.

-At home, store inside a refrigerator set at temperature below 8 °C with relative humidity of around 90% for upto 2-3 weeks.
+At home, store in a refrigerator set at a temperature below 8 °C with a relative humidity of around 90% for up to 2-3 weeks.

-Radicchio is used mainly as leafy salad vegetable.
+Radicchio is used mainly as a leafy salad vegetable.
 Raw leaves have been sharp, pungent in flavor.
-Exposure to more intense daylight makes its leaves bitter, which is somewhat mellowed once cooked.
+Exposure to more bright daylight makes its leaves bitter, which is somewhat mellowed once cooked.